ethan-iai/yuYuanCup/README.md

 - we apply openMV packed color-detection algorithm to track the light with given color.
 - the coder&motor-control and PID algorithm for motors are packed in `lib/CoderMotor`

+## tips
+If you want to get the CoderMotor lib only, just pull branch lib/CoderMotor.

 ## Appendix：
 [比赛规则](https://bhpan.buaa.edu.cn/#/link/7E5CFF6D305448837059D5E1C2D75403)